 Cognitive behavioral therapy (CBT)

 In CBT, your therapist will expose you to your phobia.
 They’ll also use other techniques that help you learn how to confront and cope with being alone in a more constructive way.
-They will work with you to examine your pattern of thinking around your phobia.
+They’ll work with you to examine your pattern of thinking around your phobia.

 CBT can give you a sense of confidence when confronting your autophobia.
 This will help you feel much less overwhelmed the next time you have to confront it.